 HIKING & CYCLING IN COSTA RICA

 The best time for outdoor activities in Costa Rica is during the dry season, from December to April.
+Hike to waterfalls and volcano lakes near Arenal; lose yourself in the clouds at Monteverde.
+It takes two days to summit Cerro Chirripó, the country's highest peak.

 BEACH OPTIONS IN COSTA RICA